IntellisenseLab/CS4352-Practicals-ROS2/README.md

 This practical series uses the latest version of Robot Operating System (ROS2) running in Ubuntu 22.04

-Lab 1
+Best practice is to create a new directory for every new workspace.
+Let's create a new workspace for all our practicals related to the module.
+[Follow this instructions](https://github.com/IntellisenseLab/CS4352-Practicals-ROS2/blob/main/CreateWorkspace.md) and create the "robotics" workspace.

+## A second-level heading
+**Lab 1**
 This lab focuses on learning about TF broadcasters & TF listeners.
 The practical focuses on creating a TF broadcaster that recives input from keybaord and bradocasting them as a tf transform and a listener that listens to the broadcasted transform and controls the velocity of the turrtlesim accodingly.
 The static frame transform braodcasts a fixed transformatin which a second tutrle follows.
 The dynamic frame transformation broadcasts a dnamic frame that a second turtle follow.

 This practical is based on "Writing a simple publisher and subscriber" available in [https://docs.ros.org/en/humble](https://docs.ros.org/en/humble/Tutorials/Intermediate/Tf2/Tf2-Main.html#)).

-Package Creation - here
+1. Package Creation - [here]
-Publisher creation - here
+1. Publisher creation - [here]
-Subscriber creation - here
+1. Subscriber creation - [here]
-Additional static frame - here
+1. Additional static frame - [here]
-Additional dynamic frame - here
+1. Additional dynamic frame - [here]
-Compiling and Running - here
+1. Compiling and Running - [here]